dcurioustech/edu-chat/README.md

 Maven for dependency management

+Milvus (running locally or in the cloud)

 Web Browser for accessing the chat UI

 Setup Instructions

 Clone the Repository:

 git clone <repository-url>
 cd educhat

+Install Milvus:

+Follow the Milvus installation guide to set up Milvus locally or use a cloud-hosted instance.

+Update src/main/resources/application.properties with your Milvus host and port:

+milvus.host=localhost
+milvus.port=19530
+milvus.collection=educhat_embeddings

 Configure Dependencies: Ensure the pom.xml includes the following dependencies: